jcolag/entropy-arbitrage/2023-12-28-future-imperfect.md

  > **LAFORGE**: All right, Commander.
 You've got till your next birthday to get that right.

-Riker fails to play 1954 jazz standard [*Misty*](https://en.wikipedia.org/wiki/Misty_%28song%29), maybe flubbing it because it doesn't come from the 1930s like the rest of their popular culture...
+Riker fails to play 1954 jazz standard {% wiki Misty_%28song%29|*Misty*|en %}, maybe flubbing it because it doesn't come from the 1930s like the rest of their popular culture...

 Also, they seem to have an obsession with Riker's birthday, in this introduction.